Dagic-zewdu/node-template/README.md

-# node-template
+# This is node typescript template

-Typescript template for node
+-please run `npm update` or `yarn upgrade` to install latest dependencies